-Studies indicate that the effects of alcohol intake depend on individual factors such as weight, size, genetics, gender, and underlying health conditions.4
+Studies indicate that the effects of alcohol intake depend on individual factors such as weight, size, genetics, gender, and underlying health conditions.5

 In contrast to men, women absorb more alcohol from each drink, putting them at higher risk of liver disease.
-The liver may be harmed by drinking two to three alcoholic beverages each day.
+The liver may be harmed by drinking two to three alcoholic beverages daily.

-But heavy, everyday drinkers aren’t the only ones who are in danger.
-According to one study, even seven weeks of binge drinking may result in the early stages of liver damage.5 Each person’s tolerance for alcohol and the length of time it takes to cause harm will be different.
+Heavy, everyday drinkers are at the highest risk for liver damage.
+However, they aren’t the only ones in danger.
+According to one study, even seven weeks of binge drinking may result in the early stages of liver damage.6 Each person’s tolerance for alcohol and the length of time it takes to cause harm will differ.

 You should be particularly cautious if you have a family history of drinking, liver illness, or other underlying problems.

 Alcohol combined with other medicines can be extremely harmful to your liver.
-Never consume alcohol and medications at the same time without first consulting qualified medical professionals.
+Consult a medical professional before mixing these medications with alcohol:

 Unfortunately, an alcohol-related liver disease usually has minimal to no symptoms until it progresses to the point where your liver can't function properly.